piyushagrawal87/assignment/readme.md

 ## Challenges
 ### Step 1: Data Gathering & Ingestion
-uploadfiles_to_cloud.py pushes files from local to google cloud bucket in an autmated way.
+uploadfiles_to_cloud.py pushes files from local to google cloud bucket in an automated way.
 This code requires uses a hard-coded folder location (which obviously can be parameterized) with an optional files name as an input parameter to identify the all files in a folder/a given file in a folder.
 This program overwrites the files if already available in cloud storage or uploads a copy, if not available.
 In production, this script can be scheduled either using a cron job or with any scheduler (oozie) to push data in an automated manner.

 ### Step 2: Secure the data
-The cloud storage used for storing the input files is private and access to it limited to only authorized inviduals.
+The cloud storage used for storing the input files is private and access to it limited to only authorized individuals.
 Google Cloud Storage always encrypts data on the server side, before it is written to disks, so data at rest is encrypted here. gcloud API for python implements "Encryption in transit" which protects data if communications are intercepted while data moves between local/source and the cloud provider or between two services.
 This protection is achieved by encrypting the data before transmission; authenticating the endpoints; and decrypting and verifying the data on arrival.
 For example, Transport Layer Security (TLS) is often used to encrypt data in transit for transport security, and Secure/Multipurpose Internet Mail Extensions (S/MIME) is used often for email message security.

 ### Step 3: Prepare & Cleanse the data in memory
-processData_cloud.py implements this steps.
+processData_cloud.py implements following steps.
 Following steps are cover the implementation of preparing and cleaning the data in memory
 * Reading all trans fact files (1 to 10).
 * Fixing inconsistencies in the header (different sequence/ different header names).
 * combining trans fact files to make one dataframe.